-In June 2009, both the Minister of Energy and Mining and a State Minister of Finance in the Khartoum government claimed that all arrears owed to the southern government had been paid,135 though no documentation has been seen to back this up as the paperwork presented to the Joint Technical Committee for Oil Revenue Distribution has not yet been published.
+In June 2009, both the Minister of Energy and Mining and a State Minister of Finance in the Khartoum government claimed that all arrears owed to the southern government had been paid, though no documentation has been seen to back this up as the paperwork presented to the Joint Technical Committee for Oil Revenue Distribution has not yet been published.
 In addition to this, there are also arrears owed by the national government for oil revenues from Abyei.
 From 2005 until June 2008, the national government kept all revenues from Abyei.
 Now that the boundaries of Abyei have been decided, there is no excuse not to pay these arrears.
 President Bashir has pledged that the southern government will receive all its revenues once the demarcations of boundaries and ownership of oil fields have been finalised.

-Since the signing of the Abyei Roadmap on 8 June 2008, the southern government has been receiving oil revenues from Abyei, using the definition of Abyei in the Roadmap (for more details, see page 36).
+Since the signing of the Abyei Roadmap on 8 June 2008, the southern government has been receiving oil revenues from Abyei, using the definition of Abyei in the Roadmap.
 The amounts due to Unity state, Southern Kordofan state, the Misseriya and the Ngok Dinka have been identified in the monthly reports of the Joint Technical Committee, but it is not clear whether the Ngok Dinka or Misseriya have received their revenues.
-Southern leaders have told Reuters that neither group has received its share;

-the Khartoum government could help alleviate poverty if they ended up in the right hands arrears owed by the national Ministry of Finance has reported that it received instructions in February 2009 to transfer the funds, and the reports for the Joint Technical Committee for Oil Revenue Distribution state that money has been transferred, but the UN peacekeeping mission was unable to confirm receipt of the funds.
+Southern leaders have told Reuters that neither group has received its share; the national Ministry of Finance has reported that it received instructions in February 2009 to transfer the funds, and the reports for the Joint Technical Committee for Oil Revenue Distribution state that money has been transferred, but the UN peacekeeping mission was unable to confirm receipt of the funds.